 If you start applying for scholarships now, it will be A WHOLE LOT easier to pay for school later!
 You’re expected to pay back any student debt or student loans you take on in college.
 But, the awesome news is—you don’t have to pay back scholarships!!!!

 Begin by organizing your scholarship search, then apply for as many scholarships as possible.
 Applying for scholarships your junior year will give you a HUGE head start.

-Talk to your family about your college budget so that everyone is on the same page and you can have specific financial aid goals in mind.
+Talk with your family about your college budget so that everyone is on the same page and you can have specific financial aid goals in mind.
 Trust us, you’ll want to graduate college with little to no student debt.

 You do want to be realistic regarding your college choices and tuition prices, however, if you have your heart set on a specific school, you'll simply have to work a little harder to achieve the funding.
 Don't worry, any amount is possible to achieve with hard work and determination!

 - Start evaluating how you’ll pay for school.